 - Pricing: Set the product price, as well as currencies, taxes, sale pricing, and cost per item (more on these later).

-- SKU number: An optional unique code assigned and used to internally identify each product, which helps with tracking and reporting.
+- SKU number: An SKU is an optional unique code assigned and used to internally identify each product, which helps with tracking and reporting.

-- UPC code: The manufacturer-assigned product number.
+- UPC code: The manufacturer-assigned product number is called a UPC code.
 If you’re selling books, this would be the ISBN number.

 - Variants: If an item is available in multiple sizes, colors, scents, etc., you’ll want to enter them all as one product with multiple variants instead of many individual products.

-- Shipping: Indicate whether or not it’s a physical product and the country it will be shipping out of.
+- Shipping: Indicate whether or not it’s a physical product and the country it will be shipping from.

-- Selling channels: Shopify lets you connect to other sales channels including point-of-sale, Amazon, Facebook Messenger, Instagram, and more.
+- Selling channels: Shopify lets you connect to other sales channels including point-of-sale (POS), Amazon, Facebook Messenger, Instagram, and more.
 Control which individual products you want to sell in each.

 - Vendor: Add the vendor or supplier information to easily reorder as items run out.